-the resource's operating range, ensuring that the DEB increased monotonically with output, consistent with the CAISO's current framework for its market solution.161
+Under this proposal, when computing the DEB curve for the entire operating range of the resource, when the battery is charging, the variable cost would be assumed to be zero for the entire time.
+This would produce a constant value for the DEB for the entire charging portion of the resource's operating range, ensuring that the DEB increased monotonically with output, consistent with the CAISO's current framework for its market solution.